kp1129/d8picker-fe/README.md

 In order for the app to function correctly, the user must set up their own environment variables.
 These variables are stored securely on Heroku.

 REACT_APP_GOOGLE_CLIENT_ID
 REACT_APP_GOOGLE_API_KEY
 REACT_APP_BASE_URL
 REACT_APP_ENDPOINT_URL
-FRONTEND_URL
-BASE_URL
-SESSION_SECRET
-GOOGLE_CLIENT_REDIRECT
-GOOGLE_CLIENT_SECRET
-GOOGLE_CLIENT_ID
-DB_CONNECT=MONGODB

 ## :seven: Open Questions ❓

--   What if a users want to use their Google credential to log into the application?
--   Can the application push existing calendars and/or events to a user's Google calendar or Apple Calendar?
+-   Can the application push existing calendars and/or events to a user's Apple Calendar or other calendars?
--   How can an calendar creator restrict access to the calendar subscribers.
-For example, a subscriber may view the event but can not edit or delete the event.
--   What are some ways for a user to get notify of a new events?
--   Imagine a calendar is full of events, how to can a user search for an interested event?
-Should the search algorithm be built from scratch or using existing third-party service such as Algolia.
+-   Imagine a calendar is full of events, how to can a user search for a particular event?
+Should the search algorithm be built from scratch or using existing third-party service such as Algolia?

 ## :eight: Installation Instructions